ilapia/thesis-pia/README.md

 Whitefish and vendace SDMs

-In this master’s thesis we apply state-of-the-art statistical species distribution models to predict the likely effects of climate change to whitefish and vendace larvae in the Gulf of Bothnia, located inthe northern part of the Baltic Sea.
+In this master’s thesis we apply state-of-the-art statistical species distribution models to predict the likely effects of climate change to whitefish and vendace larvae in the Gulf of Bothnia, located in the northern part of the Baltic Sea.

 The repository contains the main code implemented for my master thesis.
 The files are related to: